claire-np/ML-insurance-premium-prediction/README.md

 **Source Acknowledgment**

-This repository builds upon the [Machine Learning: Regression Capstone (Coursera)](https://www.coursera.org/learn/machine-learning-projects), with original datasets and project framework utilized under Coursera’s Educational Use Policy.
+This repository builds upon the [Medical Insurance Premium Prediction with Machine Learning (Coursera)](https://www.coursera.org/projects/medical-insurance-premium-prediction-with-machine-learning), with original datasets and project framework utilized under Coursera’s Educational Use Policy.

 I took full ownership of advancing this project from a course-level exercise to a **production-grade regression analysis** focused on **statistical validity** and **business applicability**.
 Key contributions include:
 - Reframing the modeling pipeline to address real-world data distribution issues.